UK proposes banning social media ‘likes’ for children

 LONDON — Britain’s privacy regulator wants to stop kids from being able to “like” posts on Facebook and other social media sites as part of tough new rules it’s proposing to protect children’s online privacy.

-The code of practice includes 16 standards that online services must meet.
+Violators face punishment including, in serious cases, fines worth 4 percent of a company’s global revenue, which for the Silicon Valley tech giants would equal billions of dollars.

+“This is the connected generation.
+The internet and all its wonders are hardwired into their everyday lives,” Information Commissioner Elizabeth Denham said in a statement.
+“We shouldn’t have to prevent our children from being able to use it, but we must demand that they are protected when they do.
+This code does that.”

-Regulators worldwide are stepping up oversight of internet companies amid growing concern about online privacy.
+Regulators worldwide are stepping up oversight of internet companies amid growing concern about privacy breaches and other online harm.
+The European Union introduced sweeping new privacy rules last year while in the U.S., momentum is building for a national privacy law.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.